Follow Explore Essaouira on Instagram

 How to get to CTM bus station

-If you are staying in the Medina or one of the Essaouira beach hotels, the easiest way to get to the CTM bus station with your luggage is by petits taxi for a flat fee of 8DH (9DH at night).
+If you are staying in the medina or one of the Essaouira beach hotels, the easiest way to get to the CTM bus station with your luggage is by petits taxi for a flat fee of 8DH (9DH at night).
 Just ask the driver to take you to the CTM bus station and he will know exactly where to go.
 The petits taxis can only take three people at a time.
-So if you are a larger group, you will need to split up across petits taxis.
+So if you are a larger group, you will need to split up across multiple petits taxis.

 What you will find at CTM bus station

-At the well organised CTM bus station there is a small check in area and plastic seating.
+At the well organised CTM bus station there is a small check-in area and plastic seating.
 There is also a toilet (bring your own toilet paper).

 Around the bus station there are a few cafes, but no shop.
-So bring any snacks with you if you need them for the journey, as there are no cafe or restaurant stops enroute.
+So bring any snacks with you if you need them for the journey, as there are no café or restaurant stops en-route.

 Before boarding the bus

 If you have large bags that you wish to store in the luggage compartment of the bus, you will need to check these in at the desk.
 There is an extra fee for this service starting from 5DH for a small bag.
 You will be given a tag for your bag(s) (like at airports) and a ticket.
-Your bags will then be put to the side and then moved to the bus for you before it’s time to go.
+Your bags will be put to the side and moved to the bus for you before it’s time to go.

 There is overhead luggage space for small bags onboard the bus.
 We recommend keeping valuables (passports, money, laptops, kindles, etc.) with you on the bus.